carbon-language/carbon-lang/llvm/docs/LangRef.rst

 of bytes, the result is undefined if the value was not originally written using a store of the same type.
-If the value being loaded is of aggregate type, the bytes that correspond to padding may be accessed but is ignored, because it is impossible to observe padding from the loaded aggregate value.
+If the value being loaded is of aggregate type, the bytes that correspond to padding may be accessed but are ignored, because it is impossible to observe padding from the loaded aggregate value.

 Examples: